 The hustle bustle in San Francisco about Oracle Open World is about to change into high gear.
 Registration yesterday was next to deserted.
 Kudos to the crew that organized the show as, even though say 300 people registered, that’s 300 less to tend with today.
-We are now poised on the edge of one of the most massive education opportunities on this planet … actually this galaxy.
+We are now poised on the edge of one of the most massive education opportunities on this planet, or actually this galaxy.
 User Group day at Oracle Open World is a sight to behold and a day to remember every year.

 - Oracle employees impart late-breaking news and telegraph what’s coming down the tubes.
 This information is invaluable to attendees as they wade their way through existing and emerging product lines.
-It helps them managing their bottom line.
+It helps them to manage their bottom line.
 The updates received can feed into their organizations’ planning for the next X months and sway important decision making with more informed opinions.